GSA/cio.gov-redo/_members/bio.seaton.jeff.md

 numerous awards for his service to the Agency, including NASA’s Outstanding Leadership Medal in 2014.

-Jeff holds B.S. and M.S. degrees in electrical engineering from Virginia Polytechnic Institute
+Jeff holds B.S. and M.S. degrees in electrical engineering from Virginia Polytechnic Institute and State University (Virginia Tech).